Flotomate/product_docs/source/admin/admin-customization/ad-custom-field.rst

 ----------------------

 You can arrange the fields using drag and drop.
-You can group fields in to sections (this feature is available for Request, Requestor, Feedback, Purchase, Contract and Problem custom fields), and you can arrange custom fields in to a matrix using the section feature.
+You can group fields in to sections (this feature is available for Request, Requestor, Feedback, Purchase, Contract, Project and Problem custom fields), and you can arrange custom fields in to a matrix using the section feature.

 .. _adf-94.7: